Oakland Raiders

 1960 - 1962

-The created logo for their newly minted Raiders, a pirate wearing a football helmet with an eye patch on a gold football background.
+The new owner’s created a logo for their newly minted Raiders, a pirate wearing a football helmet with an eye patch on a gold football background.
 Two white swords in black trim with gold handles criss cross behind the football.